appsmithorg/appsmith-docs/website/docs/reference/widgets/rich-text-editor.md

 <dd>

 Enables you to specify [supported actions](/reference/appsmith-framework/widget-actions) that would be triggered whenever the user modifies the text input.
-This

 </dd>